munificent/craftinginterpreters/book/statements-and-state.md

     <aside name="print">

     I will note with only a modicum of defensiveness that BASIC and Python have dedicated print statements and they are real languages.
+Granted, Python did remove their print statement in 3.0...

     </aside>